gallolabs/config/README.md

 - Config loader load() or reload() callable method to force reloading
 - emit activite.change, and various event (see debug-info), here to track the change event without adding a listener on it.
 Can be view like a watching activities inside the system
 - Fix stop that continues ...
 Use Global AbortController and/or identify the process (previousRefResolver to clear etc)
-- Change everywhere custom js path (a.b.c) by standard JSON pointer (/a/b/c)

 ## Definition